 There are other cases where cancelled debt can be excluded from taxable income, even if it isn’t for mortgage debt covered by the above law.
 Usually they involve situations where the taxpayer is insolvent, going through bankruptcy, or otherwise not able to pay.
 Here is how the IRS describes other situations where cancelled debt may be excluded from taxes:

 forgiven debt may qualify under the insolvency exclusion.
 Normally, you are not required to include forgiven debts in income to the extent that you are insolvent.
 You are insolvent when your total liabilities exceed your total assets.
 The forgiven debt may also qualify for exclusion if the debt was discharged in a Title 11 bankruptcy proceeding or if the debt is qualified farm indebtedness or qualified real property business indebtedness.
 If you believe you qualify for any of these exceptions, see the instructions for Form 982.
 Publication 4681 discusses each of these exceptions and includes examples.

 So there you have it, through the end of 2012 if you have mortgage debt forgiven you most likely won’t be liable to pay taxes on the cancelled debt because of the Mortgage Debt Forgiveness Relief Act.
 If it is a mortgage on a second home or a refinance where funds were used for paying other debts (like credit card debt), you may still be liable.
-Here’s a video from the IRS talking about the provision.

 - Publication 4681, Canceled Debts, Foreclosures, Repossessions, and Abandonments (for Individuals).